 Our definition of community development is tremendously wide.
 It includes social and economic well-being, the sustainability of our communities in their current geographic and economic configuration, and everything that impacts the durability and adaptability of our housing stock.

 That's a lot to comprehend.
 Some days we wish community development was less of an art and more of a science, with defined inputs leading to predictable outcomes.

 The subjects are so interwoven that our graphic above shows overlapping sub-sets of the community development idea.
-We second-guess our own diagram every five seconds, because we see a different way that the threads of community improvement are interrelated when we pick up a different real-life example.
+We second-guess our own diagram every five seconds, because we see a different way that the threads of community improvement are interrelated when we focus a different real-life example.

-But we decided that making you criticize and wonder is part of the charm of this particular diagram.
+But we decided that inspiring you to criticize and wonder is part of the charm of this particular diagram.

-In truth, thinking through what will make your geographic place better often makes even the most seasoned professionals look at one another and say, "I don't know."
+Thinking through how to make your geographic place better often causes even the most seasoned professionals look at one another and say, "I don't know."
 The topics in this section, complementing our definition of community development, are shown below.
 This article resumes after the grid.